freeverseio/LAOS-roadmap/README.md

 ---
 ## Milestone 2 [months 3-6]

-Milestone 2 will produce the first runtime ready to deploy on Kusama mainnet.
-After having acquired a full understanding about how to set up the bridge and the corresponding light-clients from Milestone 1, the EvoChain will be fused into the OwnChain temporarily, in order to be ready to go to mainnet with the first step of the architecture described above.
+Milestone 2 will produce the first runtime, ready to be deployed on the Kusama mainnet.
+After acquiring a full understanding of how to set up the bridge and the corresponding light-clients from Milestone 1, the EvoChain will temporarily be fused into the OwnChain, in order to be ready to go to mainnet with the first step of the architecture described above.

 During Milestone 2 we will also concentrate on implementing one core feature of LAOS Assets: enabling bridgeless minting and evolution in all EVM chains (including Ethereum and Polygon).
 This will require work on three fronts.

-On the one hand we will work on the pallet to enable creating collections, minting and evolving the assets' metadata.
+On the one hand, we will work on the pallet to enable creating collections, minting, and evolving the assets' metadata.
 We will also work on extending the ERC721 standard to enable bridgeless minting, and provide Solidity reference implementations.
 Finally, we will produce the first version of the LAOS Universal Node, capable of permissionlessly syncing with assets whose ownership and attributes are managed by two different consensus systems.

 At the end of this milestone, we shall have released:
 - stable release of the LAOS Runtime ready for mainnet,